UX design for beginners: basics, examples and first steps

 - Nielsen Norman Group articles

-Build up a portfolio right away, even without professional experience and even if the steps seem too small for you at first.
-Find three bad websites or apps, analyze their problems and make suggestions for improvement.
-Document your thought process: Why is the current design bad?
+Build a portfolio right away — even without professional experience, and even if the steps feel too small at first.
+Find three bad websites or apps, analyse their problems and design improvement proposals.
+Document your thought process: why is the current design bad?
 How would you improve it?
 What would you test?

 Learn the most important tools: